igorbrigadir/ishkurs-guide-dataset/guide.md

 In the electronic music industry, much like every other industry, success never goes to the inventor, but to the exploiter of the invention.
 Illbient was coined by DJ Olive, who just happens to be a laidback, low-profile, soft-spoken kind of guy, and that does no good in a world where marketers like to take credit for everything.
 So big, boisterous DJ Spooky pushed him aside and claimed the genre for himself instead.
 The rest is infamous and pretentious history.
 The Turntablists like this one a lot....for when the beats just aren't slow enough, they want to bring them down to a crawl.
 Or a slither.
 Like a snail across a desert.
 Or like a music guide maker searching for a clumsy metaphor.
 Why?
 Because it's ILL, y0!
 Jesus, what a stupid word.
 Who comes up with slang these days, anyway?
 How did "sick", "bad" and "ill" become compliments?
 Before long, street kids will be going up to one another: "man, you are a fucking asshole!" "hey, thanx dood."

-## Trip Hop: Dub Hop, Brit Hop
+## Trip Hop
-*aka:  Trip Hop* in the Chillout group, emerged in 90s
+*aka:  Dub Hop, Brit Hop* in the Chillout group, emerged in 90s

 The British music press really only call it this.
 Everywhere else it's just seen as another welcome addition to the post-hip hop, downtempo breakbeat movement.
 Everything ambienty and jazzy included.
 Only this is reeeeeeeaaaaaalllly slooooooooooowww, with female vocals that don't sing insomuch as they just droll around like they quaffed too many quaaludes.
 Bristol seems to churn out artists the way Seattle churns out grunge bands.
 I don't find it as fun as the others, though.
 Leave it to the brits to dullify yet another promising strain of music.